siconos/siconos/Front-End/doc/python/modules/Kernel/Modelisation.rst

   C = [[1]]
   relation = LagrangianLinearTIR(C)

-The "above floor" constraint is defined by the unilateral law :math:`y
+The "above floor" constraint is unilateral and defined by :math:`y
-> 0` and a relation between velocities before and after impact. if :math:`t^{+}` denotes time before impact and :math:`t^{-}` denotes time after impact then if we add to the unilateral constraint a linear relation between the velocities :math:`\dot y(t^{+}) = e * \dot y(t^{-})`, we define a Newton impact nonsmooth law:
+> 0` and a relation between velocities before and after impact.
+Let :math:`t^{-}` denotes the time instant before impact and :math:`t^{+}` denotes time instant after impact.
+Then if we add to the unilateral constraint a linear relation between the velocities :math:`\dot y(t^{+}) = e * \dot y(t^{-})`, we define a Newton impact nonsmooth law: